Epilepsy & Seizures

-Dravet and Bureau in 1981 described “benign myoclonic epilepsy in infancy” in 7 normal children with onset of myoclonic seizures in the first 3 years of life (13).
+Dravet and Bureau in 1981 described “benign myoclonic epilepsy in infancy” in seven normal children with onset of myoclonic seizures in the first 3 years of life (13).
 The syndrome was defined as including myoclonic seizures only, except rare simple febrile seizures, with good prognosis regarding response to therapy and cognitive functions.
-Prior to this, early benign myoclonic epilepsy was reported in 3 infants in a study of early-onset epilepsies (11), but without known follow-up.
-In 1977 Jeavons gave the name ‘‘myoclonic epilepsy of childhood’’ to a similar type of syndrome, beginning at 3 years of age (21).
-Approximately 200 cases have been reported to date.
-The benignity of the syndrome has been questioned, leading to a change in its name to “myoclonic epilepsy in infancy” (16; 40).
+Prior to this, early benign myoclonic epilepsy was reported in three infants in a study of early-onset epilepsies (11), but without known follow-up.
+In 1977 Jeavons gave the name ‘‘myoclonic epilepsy of childhood’’ to a similar type of syndrome, beginning at 3 years of age (22).
+The benignity of the syndrome has been questioned, leading to a change in its name to “myoclonic epilepsy in infancy” (16; 41).
 “Idiopathic myoclonic epilepsy in infancy” has been proposed (14).
 The ILAE Commission on Classification and Terminology initially proposed replacing “idiopathic” with “genetic” (05) but more recently recommended that either idiopathic or genetic can be used (32).
 In the more recent proposal for ILAE classification and definition of syndromes proposed by the Task Force on Nosology and Definitions, the myoclonic epilepsy of infancy is classified under the “self-limited epilepsies” of infancy (42).

-Ricci and associates described 6 normal infants with reflex myoclonic jerks provoked by unexpected (startle) auditory or tactile stimuli (29).
+Ricci and associates described six normal infants with reflex myoclonic jerks provoked by unexpected (startle) auditory or tactile stimuli (30).
 Seizure onset was before the age of 2 years with rapid remission after 3 to 12 months.
-They proposed that this constitutes a new “reflex myoclonic epilepsy of infancy,” which is an age-dependent idiopathic generalized epilepsy syndrome, with an apparently good prognosis (29).
-To date, about 80 cases have been described by other authors (37).
+They proposed that this constitutes a new “reflex myoclonic epilepsy of infancy”, which is an age-dependent idiopathic generalized epilepsy syndrome, with an apparently good prognosis (30).
+Until 2013, about 80 cases had been described by other authors (38).
 It is debated whether this reflex form is a variant of the myoclonic epilepsy in infancy or an independent stimulus-sensitive syndrome.

-In the ILAE proposal, myoclonic epilepsy in infancy including the reflex variant is classified among neonatal/infantile epileptic syndromes (05).
-The following is a complete description from the ILAE epilepsy manual (Commission on Classification and Terminology of the International League Against Epilepsy 2014):
+In the 2010, 2014, and 2021 ILAE proposals, myoclonic epilepsy in infancy including the reflex variant is classified among neonatal/infantile epileptic syndromes (05; 10; 42).
+The following is a complete description from the ILAE epilepsy manual (10):

 Overview.
 This epilepsy syndrome is uncommon.
 Myoclonic seizures are the only seizure type seen at onset.
 Infrequent febrile seizures may also occur.
 Myoclonic seizures may be activated by photic stimulation in one fifth of the patients, whereas others may have myoclonic seizures that are induced by sudden noise or touch.
 Cognitive, behavioral, and motor difficulties may exist.
 Seizures are self-limiting, ceasing within 6 months to 5 years from onset.
 Generalized convulsive seizures may be seen infrequently during the teen years.